-And in due course, I think this is bound to have salutary effects on the lives of individuals and on the relationship of nations.
+And in due course, I think this is bound to have salutary effects on

-Senator STONE.
+Senator Stone.
 I wish respectfully to disagree with your answer, because I feel that if your answer is the fact, we are not going to get anywhere with the Soviet leadership and we really must get somewhere with them.